plurid/denatural/README.md

-# denatural
+# denatural language

-denatural intends to be a loosely-towards-strongly typed [1], middle-level [2], inter-compiled[3] language
+denatural intends to be a loosely-towards-strongly typed [1], middle-level [2], inter-compiled [3] language

 [1] types are inferred, but can be specified for better compilation